Gaussian time-translation covariant operations: structure, implementation, and thermodynamics

 \begin{definition} Let $(\mu,\chi)$ be the second moment of a quantum state. $\Sl_{\pm}(\mu,\chi)$ are defined as

 where $(\cdot)^{-\frac{1}{2}}$ denotes the pseudoinverse of $(\cdot)^{\frac{1}{2}}$ and $\boldsymbol{\sigma}_{1}[\cdot]$ denotes the largest singular value. \end{definition}

-As an illustrative example, consider a single-mode system with the second moment $(\mu,\chi)$, in which case the monotones are given as $\Sl_{\pm}(\mu,\chi) = \frac{|\chi|}{\mu \pm \frac{1}{2}}$.
-In Figure~\ref{fig:single_mode_cone}, single-mode states are visualized in a two-dimensional plot where $\Sl_{-}$ corresponds to the slope of the line connecting the single-mode vacuum and the state of interest, whereas $\Sl_{+}$ corresponds to the other slope relevant for GCO state transformations, as formalized in Lemma~\ref{le:single_mode_state}.

-Intuitively, $\Sl_{\pm}(\mu,\chi)$ quantify the asymmetry of a state as they increase when $\chi$ becomes more prominent with $\mu$ fixed and decrease when $\mu$ grows with $\chi$ fixed.
-Yet, they do not capture the all aspects of asymmetry.
-Most obviously, they are independent of the first moment of the state and thus fail to sense the asymmetry induced by displacements (known as type-1 asymmetry) while measuring the asymmetry in the second moment (type-2 asymmetry).
-Type-1 asymmetric (but type-2 symmetric) states include displaced thermal states including coherent states, while type-2 asymmetric (but type-1 symmetric) states include squeezed thermal states.
+Intuitively, $\Sl_{\pm}(\mu,\chi)$ quantify the asymmetry of a state: they increase when $\chi$ becomes more prominent with $\mu$ fixed.
+Yet, they do not capture all the aspects of asymmetry.
+In particular, while quantifying the asymmetry in the second moment (type-2 asymmetry), they are independent of the first moment and thus fail to capture the asymmetry induced by displacements (type-1 asymmetry).
 It has been found that type-1 and type-2 asymmetry are not interconvertible via GCO~\cite{Koukoulekidis2025}.
-Therefore, we focus solely on type-2 asymmetry in this letter.
+Here, we focus solely on type-2 asymmetry.

 We now prove several important properties of $\Sl_{\pm}$ functions. \begin{itemize} \item[(P1)] Finiteness and faithfulness: $0\leq \Sl_\pm(\mu,\chi)<\infty$ with $\Sl_{\pm}(\mu,\chi) = 0$ if and only if $\chi = 0$. \item [(P2)] Monotonicity: $\Sl_{\pm}(\mu,\chi) \geq \Sl_{\pm}(\mu',\chi')$ whenever $(\mu,\chi)\toGCO(\mu',\chi')$. \item [(P3)] Complete non-extensiveness: $\Sl_{\pm}(\mu_{1}\oplus\mu_{2},\chi_{1}\oplus\chi_{2}) = \max\{\Sl_{\pm}(\mu_{1},\chi_{1}),\, \Sl_{\pm}(\mu_{2},\chi_{2})\}$. \end{itemize} (P1--3) are proved in Proposition~\ref{proposition: kernels inclusion}, Lemmas~\ref{le:monotones_app} and~\ref{le:monotones-composite}, respectively.
 Note that $(\mu_{1}\oplus\mu_{2},\chi_{1}\oplus\chi_{2})$ represents the second moment of a tensor product of two states each with the second moments $(\mu_{1},\chi_{1})$ and $(\mu_{2},\chi_{2})$.